ajs-voices/once-upon-a-dream/scenes/034-that-talk.md

 He sighed and tapped his chin.
 "You are right.
 But why this man?
 There are a thousand other men in the city who would be interested in you."

 "And a thousand men who aren't Zane, Dad.
-What would you do if your parents said you couldn't be with Baboo?
+What would you do if your parents said you couldn't be with Babbo?
 I know what you'd do.
 You'd do what you already did.
 You'd stay here in America away from your family - only seeing them on holiday's like tonight.
 You'd live with him, you'd love him despite what your family said.
 Dad, he may not be the one, but I want to find out for sure."

 My father sighed.
 "Angel.
 Please.
 There are other men out there."